pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1043 A Lot of Info

+Today I burn my brain with a lot info about RabbitMQ, I had time that this did not happen to me.

 ##### Day 1042 RedHat Servers

 Well I have my first task in my new work it's some interesting I need to learn about some new topics.